XRPLF/xrpl-dev-portal/websocket_api.md

 # Managing Ledgers #

 The shared ledger is the core of the Ripple Network.
 Each `rippled` server keeps an entire copy of the ledger, which contains all the accounts, transactions, and offers in the network in an optimized tree format.
-As transactions and offers are proposed, each server incorporates them into its working copy of the ledger, closes it periodically, and volunteers the recently-closed ledgers to become the globally canonical version.
+As transactions and offers are proposed, each server incorporates them into its working copy of the ledger, closes it periodically, and (if configured) participates in the process of advancing the globally-canonical version.
 Once concensus is reached in the network, that ledger version is validated and becomes permanently immutable.
 Any transactions that were not included in one ledger go into the working copy, to be included in the next closed version proposed for validation.

 ## ledger ##